IBEW vs Carpenters: The Pension Truth

 The figures above are sourced from IBEW Local 1 (St. Louis).
 Side-by-side comparisons for nearby IBEW Locals — Local 309 (Collinsville/Southern IL), Local 649 (Alton/Western IL), Local 453 (Jefferson City), Local 124 (Kansas City), Local 2 (St. Louis), and others in the surrounding jurisdiction — are coming soon.
 Each Local's pension contribution rates, healthcare benefits, and CBA-specific terms differ slightly, but the same three-pension-fund structure (Local + NEBF + national IBEW PBF) applies across the IBEW.

-- ✗ Disability: requires 5 yrs of service
+- ✗ Disability: requires 5 yrs of Credited Service + SSA disability determination

 Both Tiers Share

-- ✗ Death benefit capped at $2,000 × years of service — about $50K–$70K typical pre-retirement; nothing post-retirement unless you permanently reduced your monthly
+- ✗ Pre-retirement death benefit capped at $2,000 × years of Future Service Credit — about $50K–$70K typical · nothing post-retirement unless you permanently reduced your monthly to elect a J&S form

 - ✗ PBGC backstop capped at $35.75/mo × yrs of service if the fund fails (~$12,870/yr max at 30 yrs)